CAUXlab/IntegrAlign/README.md

 ## What is a good alignment?

 You have all the information needed to check if the alignment performed well in the corresponding html report located in Alignment/report/ from your output folder.
+The chosen optimal mesh size is shown in red.

 Here there is detailled visualization for each alignment (with different mesh size).
 The most important images will be the red and blue superposition of both images and the jacobian determinant.